 If you are struggling and need support, please do not hesitate to contact the Rural Support Trust on 0800 787 254.
-If drought has been declared as a medium scale adverse event in your area, the Rural Support Trust will have received additional funding to support farmers (note this doesn't mean purchasing feed) and there will be options from the IRD for tax relief.
+If there has been a declared medium scale adverse event in your area, the Rural Support Trust will have received additional funding to support farmers (note this doesn't mean purchasing feed) and there will be options from the IRD for tax relief.

 When adverse events occur, whether a local scale emergency declaration in an area or a medium scale event or larger that is declared by the Ministry for Primary Industries, certain recovery measures (depending on the scale of the event) are available.
 For more information on this assistance, click here